UPSC CDS II Notification 2026: Vacancies, Eligibility, and Application Process [Last Date Extended]

 Candidates recommended by SSB undergo medical examination as per "Joint Order Manual of Medical Standards for Entry into Armed Forces (1st Edition)" (available at www.joinindianarmy.nic.in).

 Permanent Body Tattoos: Permitted only on inner forearm (inside elbow to wrist) and back (dorsal) side of hand.
-Tattoos elsewhere lead to disqualification, except for tribal customs (case-by-case clearance).
+Tattoos elsewhere lead to disqualification, except for tribal customs.

 Final Merit & Selection